Infinyum/flight-live/README.md

 ![Help dialog](screenshots/help_menu.png?raw=true "The helping dialog")
 ![Interface](screenshots/interface.png?raw=true "The application interface")

+## Additional info
+IntelliJ Idea was the IDE of choice with JDK 10.0.1

 ## Authors
 Developped by Jordane MINET (Tybarn) and Robin MALMASSON (Infinyum)
 as part of a computer engineering course taught at Polytech Paris-Sud